-As Amended by Senate Committee on Agriculture and Natural Resources
+As Amended by Senate Committee of the Whole

-Brief
+Brief\

 HB 2244, as amended, would amend the Commercial Industrial Hemp Act (Act) to transfer registration and regulation of industrial hemp processors currently regulated by the Kansas Department of Agriculture (KDA) to the State Fire Marshal (Fire Marshal).
 The bill would also amend law regarding the disposal of industrial hemp; the definition of "hemp products"; unlawful marketing, selling, or distributing hemp products without registration or licensure; and an exception for transportation of industrial hemp between producers and processors.